Meghan Markle’s Maternity Leave Will Likely Begin In Late March, Per ‘People’

 Their Royal Highnesses see more of the vibrant Moroccan culture – joining a cooking demonstration with Chef Moha and children, who were cooking traditional dishes.
 Many of the children are from underprivileged backgrounds, and are part of a scheme to help open up the restaurant industry to young people.
 Children were also making Cherine Mallah’s Moroccan Pancakes from ‘Together: Our Community Cookbook’ – the charity cookbook, supported by The Duchess, which celebrates the power of cooking to bring communities together. #RoyalVisitMorocco #CookTogether. ????image 2 PA / image 1 +3 @kensingtonroyal

-The Duchess will likely follow the pattern set by Kate Middleton, who is a mother to three children: Prince Louis, 10 months, Princess Charlotte, 3, and Prince George, 5.
+The duchess will likely follow the pattern set by Kate Middleton, who is a mother to three children: Prince Louis, 10 months, Princess Charlotte, 3, and Prince George, 5.
 Kate’s maternity leave varied for each of her children with Prince William, but she typically began her leave a month before her due date.

 Before Louis’ birth in April 2018, Kate stepped out on her final engagement, a SportsAid event in London’s Olympic Park, on March 22, Hello! reported.
 She remained on leave until October, keeping out of the public eye for the most part except for Meghan and Harry’s wedding ceremony in May and Trooping the Color in June.